If you are not redirected within 30 seconds, please click here to continue.

 Join the thousands of Oakville drivers who use RATESDOTCA to lower their car insurance bills today.

-*Represents the average saved by Oakville shoppers who obtained a quote on RATESDOTCA and transacted via our contact centre between January and December 2022.
-The average savings amount represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by RATESDOTCA.
+*Shoppers in Oakville who obtained a quote on RATESDOTCA from January to December 2023 saved an average of $644 per year.
+The average savings represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third-lowest quoted premiums generated by RATESDOTCA.

 **Represents the average saved by Oakville shoppers who obtained a quote on RATESDOTCA and transacted via our contact centre between January and December 2021.
 The average savings amount represents the difference between the shoppers’ average lowest quoted premium and the average of the second and third lowest quoted premiums generated by RATESDOTCA